saeedashraf/Snow-Ski-Resort-DMDU/README.md

-# snow-ski-resort-finance
+# Snow-Ski-Resort-DMDU
-This project analyses the impact of climate change on the financial situation of Ski resorts.
+This project analyses the impact of climate change on the financial situation and tipping points of Ski resorts.

 ## Case Studies: